Civil War Trivia Question

 During the U.S. Civil War, "George Hogtater" and "Jumper Duck" were names listed on the muster rolls of the Union.
 Muster rolls were official lists of soldiers in military units, documenting their names and other details.
 These names were not cartoon characters, lady spies, or mascots, but rather real individuals who served in the Union army during the war.

-What was the name of General George Meade's horse in the U.S. Civil War?
+15. What was unusual about the 37th Iowa Regiment in the U.S. Civil War?

 Explanation